United States Air Force Basic Military Training: Diet, fitness and medical care

 Prior to arriving at basic training, all prospective trainees undergo a physical examination by a doctor at their local Military Entrance Processing Station, or MEPS.
 Trainees receive their initial weigh-in when they arrive at Lackland.
 If the trainee is under or over the height and weight standards, the trainee is placed on double rations if underweight (known colloquially in BMT as a "skinny"), or in a "diet" status if overweight.

 All trainees receive three meals a day, also known as "chow time".
 These are either served at the dining facility (DFAC, also known as the "chow hall"), or as a Meal, Ready-to-Eat (MRE) during field training.
-Meal time may last 10 minutes or less, depending on the order the flight arrives at the chow hall.
-Trainees are mandated a minimum of 10 minutes to consume each meal.
-Much of the 10 minutes may be spent waiting in line, trainee "chow runners" reporting in the chow hall and removing, properly storing and re-donning any carried equipment.
+Trainees are mandated a maximum of 15 minutes to consume each meal, starting when a trainee sits down at a table.

 Trainees that sustain injuries or illnesses that disrupt their training are transferred to the Medical Hold Flight.
 Once they are again medically fit, the trainee will generally return to their prior training squadron as part of a flight currently at an equivalent place in the training cycle that they left.